QubesOS/qubes-doc/user/troubleshooting/gui-troubleshooting.md

 title: GUI troubleshooting
 ---

-## Can't click on parts of screens after connecting high-resolution external display
+## Can't click on parts of the screen after connecting high-resolution external display

 When you connect a high-resolution external display, you may be unable to click on parts of the screen.